Paying the ADHD tax is an ugly reality for ADHD adults. Especially when support structures and awareness are weak.

 I could yada yada yada for hours on this.
 Most everyone with ADHD has stories about paying the ADHD tax.
 You do, too, don’t you?

 But, wallowing in frustration over the past doesn’t help.
 Let’s shift into proactive mode.
 Let’s stage a revolt against that ADHD tax.
 Imagine never paying it again!

 Assessing the ADHD Tax

 I can think of three main sources of the ADHD tax:

 Procrastination.
 That old I’ll do it later conversation.
 Pete fell for this with his eclipse campsite.
-He’d known for ages his bucket list included experiencing eclipse totality.
-Yet he waited too long to act and got hit with that ADHD tax of renting an expensive spot to sleep.
+He knew he wanted to go and had planned on it, yet he waited too long to act and got hit with that ADHD tax of renting an expensive spot to sleep.

 Forgetfulness.
 Dani totally forgot she needed to renew her career certification.
 With no reminder notice, she had to remember on her own.
 This was one of those times forgetting came with a hefty ADHD tax.
 Two weeks without a paycheck isn’t something most of us can handle easily.

 Ignoring.
 Getting my PO box canceled is a classic example of ignoring something I needed to do.
 This was different than procrastinating.
 I consciously decided not to check the box.
 Most of our time-sensitive mail is sent to our house.
 Without a sense of urgency, it was easy for me to ignore my PO box.
 I thought about it but didn’t go check.
 The domino effect was: I didn’t see the bill.
 I didn’t pay the bill.
 I was locked out of the PO box.
 It took hassle, forms, and about $100 to get it back again.